esvanegas/arubaale-api-connection/README.md

-# arubaale-api-connection
+# Aruba ALE api connection using NodeJS
 ### Introduction
  This code's purpose was based on how to establish and handle events of Aruba ALE API.
-But could be used to other projects related to ZeroMQ or ProtoBuffers.
+But could be used to other projects related to ZeroMQ or ProtoBuffers in NodeJS.

 ## Initial steps
 ### Pre - requirements